pleasureman/testimprovement/article/resource_management_english.md

 #### 3.2.2 --cpu-period=""
 By default, the period of CFS(Completely Fair Scheduler) is 100ms in linux.
 We can use --cpu-period to set the period of CPUs to limit the container's CPU usage.
 And usually --cpu-period should work with --cpu-quota. --cpu-quota sets CPU period constraints.
 CFS is the default scheduler of kernel.
 It is to allocate CPU resources. --cpu-quota can also be set for multi-core cpu.

-It is relevant to the cgroup/cpu/cpu.cfs_period_us.
+It is relevant to the cgroup/cpu/cpu.cfs_period_us file.

 The following example sets CPU period to 50000ms and verifies the value of the cgroup file.